Chilean President Pinera sparks fury with fake news claims

 However, Pinera´s claims were met with fury from both his political opponents and members of his own governing coalition, Chile Vamos.

-Manuel Jose Ossandon, a senator for centre-right party National Renewal, told La Tercera newspaper: “Enough.
+Manuel Jose Ossandon, a senator for center-right party National Renewal, told La Tercera newspaper: “Enough.
 Chile is living a decisive moment.
 These declarations don´t help, they divide.”

 Sergio Micco, the head of Chile´s Human Rights Institute which has reviewed online content as part of an investigation into police handling of the protests, told a local radio station that while the group had seen misleading material, the “immense majority” was authentic.

-And Jorge Abbott, Chile´s attorney general, said: “At the moment, the images we have analysed don´t fall in that category (of coming from abroad).”
+And Jorge Abbott, Chile´s attorney general, said: “At the moment, the images we have analyzed don´t fall in that category (of coming from abroad).”

 On Thursday night, the president tweeted that he had not expressed himself “clearly enough” and said human rights abuses “should always be condemned.”

-The saga adds to an already uncomfortable week for the president.
-Last week, the government gave prosecutors a report it said had been sent to its intelligence agency by an undisclosed source that analysed 5 million social media accounts tweeting at the peak of the unrest.
+Last week, the government gave prosecutors a report it said had been sent to its intelligence agency by an undisclosed source that analyzed 5 million social media accounts tweeting at the peak of the unrest.

 The report, the government confirmed, highlighted that one in five tweets about the unrest was generated outside of Chile, and among the most active accounts were fans of Korea’s K-pop culture.

-On Friday, Santiago residents were called to a “K-Pop rally” in the city´s central Plaza Italia with the ambitious promise of a closing concert by South Korean megaband BTS.
+Friday’s call for a “K-Pop rally” in Santiago included the ambitious promise of a closing concert by South Korean megaband BTS.

+During the evening, as protesters gathered, the nearby Alameda Art Center, whose lobby has been used as a triage center by volunteer medics during the protests, was set alight and almost totally destroyed, Santiago firefighters said.

+There were widespread claims on social media that the fire was started by a police tear gas cannister, though firefighters said they could not confirm the cause of the blaze and police did not respond to a Reuters request for comment.

 Reporting by Aislinn Laing; Editing by Leslie Adler